dymmond/edgy/docs/migrations/discovery.md

     └── urls.py
 ```

-The `main.py` is the file that contains the saffier migration.
+The `main.py` is the file that contains the edgy migration.
 A file that could look like
 this:

 ```python title="myproject/src/main.py"